Autopoietico/Minecraft-Hyperlapse/README.md

 Command creator for Hyperlapse in Minecraft

-This tool require the coords of the position you want to start and finish the hyperlapse and optional center of view position, also additional time values are required.
+This tool requires the coords of the position where you want to start and finish the hyperlapse and optional center of view position, also additional time values are required.
 This tool gives you a command to initial position and  a command for a command block, this command block is activated for a simple hopper clock and moves the position of the camera

 Contact and additional links: